fabiofabrizi/pands-project/README.md

 <img src="Data Visualisation/species_histo.png" alt="Histogram of each iris species">

 Examining the samples of 'Iris Verisicolor' and 'Iris Virginica' above and below the 4.8cm mark respectively:
-- *'Iris Versicolor'* would have an estimation error of 12% (6/50 x 100)
+- *'Iris Versicolor'* would have an estimation error of 12% (6/50 x 100) as 6 samples are over 4.8cm
-- *'Iris Virginica'* would have an estimation error 2% (1/50 x 100)
+- *'Iris Virginica'* would have an estimation error 2% (1/50 x 100) as 1 sample is less than 4.8cm

-Note that these errors would only occur for petal lengths between 4.6 and 5.2cm and below or above these values there would be no errors distinguishing between the three species.
+Note that these errors would only occur for petal length measurements between 4.6 and 5.2cm and below or above these values there would be no errors distinguishing between the three species.

+As a result of the previous analysis a formula can be reached with regarding to categorising the three species based on petal length:

+[1] If 1 > 'petal length' < 1.9, then the iris species is *'Iris Setosa'*
+[2] If 3 > 'petal length' < 4.8, then the iris species is *'Iris Versicolor'*
+[3] If 4.8 > 'petal length' < 6.9, then the iris species is *'Iris Virginica'*

 ## Conclusion ##